 Invasive species education is for anywhere you are.
-The lessons we have developed can be used in the classroom as stand-alone topics, supplement classroom concepts, but also these lessons are for the curious learner who just wants to open the door and learn about topics on invasive species and water.
+The lessons we have developed can be used in the classroom as stand-alone topics or to supplement classroom concepts.
+These lessons are for the curious learner who just wants to open the door and learn about topics on invasive species and water.

 Each topic starts with a short video lesson and can be followed up by Creativity Corner activities on each topic.
 These activities work as extensions to every lesson.
 Click on the topics below to get started!

 A Closer Look at Invasive Species

 Do you know what aquatic invasive species are and why we really don’t want them around?
 In this video, Leah walks us through the key information on impacts, spread and prevention of invasive species.
 Learn about a few different types of AIS and why they’re so bad for our favorite places, then try your hand at some fun and challenging activities here.